 The first Wee Urban sleep bag prototype was made from super-soft, well loved sweatshirts that were headed to the donation box.
 With the help of my infant son, I adjusted and retooled until we found the design that would help us both sleep better at night.
 He loved the snuggly softness, and I loved knowing that he was safe from getting tangled in a blanket.

 With the support and encouragement of my family, Wee Urban has grown from one sewing machine in my living room, to a thriving business of which I am very proud.
 Wee Urban is committed to supporting local and domestic trades for our MADE IN CANADA brand.
 In addition to our contributions to Kiva in support of women entrepreneurs worldwide, we insist that our imported line be produced where sustainability, ethical practices and fair wages are part of their guiding principles.

 I am proud of the success of Wee Urban.
-It has been a steep learning curve for this former teacher from Down East, but it has offered me an opportunity to apply my core life principles to a business that is often thrilling and sometimes scary, but most of all, deeply fulfilling.
+It has been a steep learning curve for this teacher from Down East, but it has offered me an opportunity to apply my core life principles to a business that is often thrilling and sometimes scary, but most of all, deeply fulfilling.
 I am especially grateful for the support of my family, friends, colleagues and loyal customers who have joined me on this awesome adventure.